-Maybe like me, grandfather was something of a foodie?
-Dad said everybody that knew pop always bragged about his food and his cooking.
+Maybe like me, Grandfather was something of a foodie?
+Dad said everybody who knew Pop always bragged about his food and his cooking.
 "He loved to cook for people.
 His passion was always cooking."

-Like many, Pop dreamed of opening his own restaurant and the dream came true for a short period of time.
+Like many, Pop dreamed of opening his own restaurant and the dream came true for a short time.